FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 - Engaged in developing the Student network in the multi-modal AI model.

 #### [Jungtae Kang](https://kangjeongtae.com/) (Undergraduate student, Project follower)
-- Supporting the generation of CSI samples and Camera images.
+- Supporting the generation of CSI samples & Camera images.
 - In his future research, he will follow up on this "*Novel multi-modal approaches-based object detection/tracking/recognition methods*".

 # 1. Installation instructions of integrated CSI toolkit